-- o The Board will vigorously enforce its prohibition against discrimination/harassment based on sex, race, color, ethnic or national origin, citizenship status, religion, marital status, disability, genetic information, age, political beliefs, sexual orientation, gender, gender identification, social and family background, linguistic preference, pregnancy, and any other legally prohibited basis. - o This policy provides the steps to individual complaints of discrimination of harassing conduct and the process for addressing the complaints.
+- marital status, disability, genetic information, age, political beliefs, sexual orientation, gender, gender identification, social and family background, linguistic preference, pregnancy, and any other legally prohibited basis. - o This policy provides the steps to individual complaints of discrimination of harassing conduct and the process for addressing the complaints.